RavenGan/NIMMO/README.md

 ## Installation
 * System requirements: NIMMO is developed under R (version >= 4.1.2).
-* Latest version: the latest developmental version of SCIPAC can be downloaded from GitHub and installed from source by `devtools::install_github('RavenGan/NIMMO')`.
+* Latest version: the latest developmental version of NIMMO can be downloaded from GitHub and installed from source by `devtools::install_github('RavenGan/NIMMO')`.

 ## Manual
 Please see [https://RavenGan.github.io/NIMMO/vignettes/Introduction.html](https://RavenGan.github.io/NIMMO/vignettes/Introduction.html) for details.
 In the introduction, we also include how to set up the python environment to run the function `NIMMO` and how to calculate the weights for each modality.
 In the R terminal, users can also use `?NIMMO` to access the help documents.